breatheco-de/content/src/content/how-to/how-to-concatenate-strings-on-python.md

 ## Concatenate strings using the += Operator

-We can use the += Operator to concatenate strings as well, it's pretty similar to using the `+` Operator, but different since we are adding text to a variable.
+We can use the += Operator to concatenate strings as well, it's pretty similar to using the `+` Operator, but different since what we are concatenating will modify the value of the .

 ```python
 #Concatenate using the += operator